kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

       - name: nvidia.com/mig-2g.10gb
         nominalQuota: 20  # 200G/10g
       - name: nvidia.com/mig-4g.20gb
-        nominalQuota: 4  # less than the 10 that would be allowed by the acelerator-memory quota
+        nominalQuota: 4  # less than the 10 that would be allowed by the accelerator-memory quota
-        borrowingLimit: 0
-      - name: nvidia.com/mig-7g.40gb # forbid -- inefficient use of GPU resources
-        nominalQuota: 0
         borrowingLimit: 0
 ```